last-resort-gaming/LRG-Fundamentals/.github/ISSUE_TEMPLATE/ai-spawn-faction-request.md

 ---
 name: AI Spawn Faction Request
 about: Create a request for a new Faction to be added to the AI Spawn Module.
-title: ''
+title: "[Faction Request] Faction/Mod Title"
-labels: AI Spawn Faction Request
+labels: Faction Request
 assignees: ''

 ---